PLANT CARE ADVICE

 Most plants we sell are happy in bright, but indirect light (i.e. the plant can “see” the sky, but is not in direct sunlight - think dappled/filtered, forest floor light).
 Cacti and succulents love lots of sunshine but be careful these do not get scorched if place in south-facing windows during the summer.

 Use tepid/room temperature, rainwater where possible (especially in hard water areas, i.e. York!)
-If not, distilled water or tap water left to stand for 24 hours is ok.
+If not, distilled water or tap water left to stand for 24 hours is great.
 Letting water stand allows the water to warm up and also allows chemicals present to dissipate.
 Some plants are very fussy and should only be watered with rainwater, e.g. air plants and carnivorous plants.

 Always water a plant thoroughly (i.e. so water runs through the pot, drains out and soaks all the soil) and then let it dry out to species-specific levels (e.g. cacti and succulents should be allowed to dry out thoroughly between watering).